 We live in a very fortunate era.
 Our era is driven by both innovation and technology.
 You also have smart technology and transportation efficiencies too.
 Useful apps are everywhere, and this makes it easier than ever to live much more efficiently.
-If you want to find out more then simply take a look below.
+If you want to find out more then simply take a look below for energy efficient ideas.

 Lower your Thermostat

 You need to adopt the habit of reducing the temperature in your home while you are away.
 Dropping the temperature by just a few degrees can reduce your monthly bills by way more than you realize.
 If you lower your temperature by around 10 degrees while you are away at work, then this can save you quite a lot.
 In fact, you may even be able to save up to 15% on your energy bills every single year.